Frequently Requested Statistics on Immigrants and Immigration in the United States

 How do nonimmigrant admissions break down by visa category?

 Temporary visitors (tourists and business travelers) account for an overwhelming majority of all nonimmigrant admissions.
-In 2012, they represented 89 percent (47.7 million) of all admissions to the United States.
-Of those, 42 million were tourist admissions and 5.7 million were business-traveler admissions.
+In 2013, they represented 90 percent (54.6 million) of all I-94 admissions to the United States.
+Of those, 48.3 million were tourist admissions and 6.3 million were business-traveler admissions.

-Temporary workers and trainees (as well as their spouses and children), including H-1B "specialty occupation" workers, registered nurses, temporary agricultural workers, North American Free Trade Agreement (NAFTA) professional workers, treaty traders, and intracompany transferees, among others, accounted for about 3 million arrivals (more than 6 percent of total I-94 admissions)
+Temporary workers and trainees (as well as their spouses and children), including H-1B "specialty occupation" workers, registered nurses, temporary agricultural workers, North American Free Trade Agreement (NAFTA) professional workers, treaty traders, and intracompany transferees, among others, accounted for nearly 3 million arrivals (about 5 percent of total I-94 admissions)

-Students, who entered the United States to study at academic or vocational institutes, made up about 4 percent (close to 1.7 million) of the total arrivals including their family members but not including exchange visitors.
+Students who entered the United States to study at academic or vocational institutes made up about 3 percent (close to 1.7 million) of the total arrivals including their family members but not including exchange visitors.

-According to recent estimates by DHS, about 1.9 million foreign nationals on various temporary visas resided in the United States on January 1, 2012 (Note: this estimate excludes tourists and other short-term visitors).
-Of the 1.9 million, 45 percent were temporary workers and their families, followed by foreign students and their families (40 percent).
-Nearly half of the 1.9 million temporary visa holders were from Asia.
-Another quarter came from Europe and Canada.
-The top five countries of origin—India, China, South Korea, Canada, and Mexico—accounted for half of the 1.9 million residents on temporary visas.
+According to the most recently available DHS estimates, about 1.9 million foreign nationals on various temporary visas* resided in the United States on January 1, 2012.
+Of the 1.9 million, 45 percent were temporary workers and their families, followed by foreign students and their families (38 percent).
+Fifty-two percent of the 1.9 million temporary visa holders were from Asia.
+Another quarter came from Europe and North America.
+The top five countries of origin—India, China, South Korea, Canada, and Mexico—accounted for 54 percent of the 1.9 million residents on temporary visas.

 - Read about the size of nonimmigrant population in Estimates of the Size and Characteristics of the Resident Nonimmigrant Population in the United States.